 Sorted out your insurance?

 You've found your house or apartment: you're well on your way!
 About to sign a contract?
 Visit your bank to take out your home insurance, also called fire insurance, to protect you against all kinds of potential risks.
 You should also consider family insurance, even if you live alone.
-Work out your fire insurance now.

 Protect your home and its contents